ImperaLuna/veridion_product_deduplication_challenge/README.md

 Additionally, I learned that utilizing `.copy()` method is better for memory efficiency rather than making operations in-place.
 Initially I believed that avoiding copying the dataframe would save on memory.
-However, it seems like my assumption was wrong, Pandas is not only creating internal copies anyways, but also forcing reindexing operations.
+However, it seems like my assumption was wrong, Pandas is not only creating internal copies, but also forcing reindexing operations.